EMERGING MARKETS-Slowing growth worries hammer Latam assets, Mexico's peso slumps 1%

 "MXN's carry has helped it to rebound from bouts of weakness in 2021.
 However, rising U.S. yields will place an additional impetus on Banxico to ensure MXN short-term yields remain competitive, in order to minimize the potential for MXN instability."

-World's largest copper producer, Chile saw its currency CLP= drop to a near one-year low as prices of the red metal ticked lower.
+Chile, the world's largest copper producer, saw its currency CLP= drop to a near one-year low as prices of the red metal ticked lower.
 MET/L

-Chile's House of Representatives is set to vote on the fourth pension funds withdrawal on Tuesday.
-The Chilean economy is expected to grow faster than anticipated, by 9.5% in 2021 from a previous estimate of 7.5%, Finance Minister Rodrigo Cerda said on Monday.
+Chile's House of Representatives was set to vote on the fourth pension funds withdrawal on Tuesday.
+The Chilean economy is expected to grow faster than anticipated - by 9.5% in 2021 from a previous estimate of 7.5%, Finance Minister Rodrigo Cerda said on Monday.

 The Santiago government also lifted a state of emergency, put in place due to the pandemic, after successful vaccination campaigns.